bio-datascience/tascCODA/docs/source/api.rst

 **Compositional data visualization**

-Compositional datasets can be plotted via the methods from scCODA
+Compositional datasets can be plotted via the methods from scCODA (``sccoda.util.data_visualization``).

 Model setup and inference
 -------------------------

-Using the scCODA model is easiest by generating an instance of ``ana.CompositionalAnalysis``.
+Using the tascCODA model is easiest by generating an instance of ``ana.CompositionalAnalysisTree``.
 By specifying the formula via the `patsy <https://patsy.readthedocs.io/en/latest/>`_ syntax, many combinations and transformations of the covariates can be performed without redefining the covariate matrix.
-Also, the reference cell type needs to be specified in this step.
+Also, the reference feature and the tree aggregation bias ``phi`` need to be specified in this step.

 **The tascCODA model**